bykeny/Streakly/README.md

 This will:

-- Build the `HabitGoalTrackerApp` image using the `Dockerfile`.
+- Build the `bykeny/habit-goal-tracker` image using the `Dockerfile`.
-- Start the `web` container (ASP.NET Core app) and the `db` container (SQL Server 2022).
+- Start the `db` container (SQL Server 2022) with a healthcheck.
+- Wait for SQL Server to be healthy, then start the `web` container (ASP.NET Core app).
-- Configure the app to connect to SQL Server via the `ConnectionStrings__HabitGoalConnection` environment variable.
+- Configure the app to connect to SQL Server via the `DATABASE_URL` environment variable.

 ### 4. Access the application